Friday, 22 May 2020

 The entire office became hostile and toward the end, I downright refused to work with her.

-Very, very sadly, the owner then passed away.
+Very, very sadly, one of the owners passed away.
 I hung on for a few months more but I just couldn't bear it any longer.

 The environment that had been built had left me jaded, bitchy and sick with anxiety.
 I was so stressed out, I knew I had to make a change.